GrailFinder/gf-lt/docs/config.md

 #### FilePickerExts (`"png,jpg,jpeg,gif,webp"`)
 - Comma-separated list of allowed file extensions for the file picker.

+#### EnableMouse (`false`)
+- Enable or disable mouse support in the UI.
+When set to `true`, allows clicking buttons and interacting with UI elements using the mouse, but prevents the terminal from handling mouse events normally (such as selecting and copying text).
+When set to `false`, enables default terminal behavior allowing you to select and copy text, but disables mouse interaction with UI elements.

 ### Additional Features

 Those could be switched in program, but also bould be setup in config.